-This policy explains how the Institution protects your privacy when using its web services, the information it collects and the procedures in place to safeguard your privacy.
+This policy explains how the Institution protects your data, the information it collects and the procedures in place to safeguard your privacy.

-This privacy statement applies to data collected by the website of The Institution of Structural Engineers including that collected for IStructE Ltd and The Institution of Structural Engineers Benevolent Fund (our associated organisations).
+This privacy statement applies to data collected by The Institution of Structural Engineers including that collected for IStructE Ltd and The Institution of Structural Engineers Benevolent Fund (our associated organisations).

 You can browse Institution websites without disclosing any information about yourself.
 The Institution uses aggregate information and statistics for the purposes of monitoring website usage in order to help develop its website and services.
 These statistics do not include information that can be used to identify any individual.
 The pages you look at and activities you undertake are recorded against an anonymous identifier.
 If you register with the website and log in, this anonymous activity may be automatically linked to your account, if such an association can be reliably made.

 By entering your details in any field requested, such as your name, email address, postal address, telephone number or mobile number you enable The Institution of Structural Engineers and its associated organisations to provide you with the service(s) you select.

 The Institution may also collect data outside the website, for example from application forms or supporting documents sent to us by post or email.
 Additionally, we may keep our own records relating to member and non-member participation (for example, if you speak at an event, join a register or work on our publications or committees), so that we can better manage our activities.
 We will also keep records related to the governance of the Institution, including disciplinary proceedings.

 How the Institution uses your personal information

 When the Institution collects information from you, it will tell you the reasons for doing so.
 The purposes for which we use your information and the legal basis under data protection laws on which we rely to do this are explained below.

 Where you have provided CONSENT